vvdleun/adlib-rol-stepsequencer-java/README.md

 It's interesting to note that nowadays the AdLib soundcard is remembered as a soundcard for DOS games, but from early marketing materials, it looks like, at least initially, song creation and playback was the primary intended purpose of the card.

-A revolutionary commercial software package, the Ad Lib Visual Composer, was released separately, which made it possible to actually create and edit existing ROL files with a mouse.
-Primitive by today's standards, but unlike most niche software released back then, it was very easy to use: users could draw notes on a piano roll (undoubtedly that is where the name from the format was derived from) with a mouse, one channel at a time.
-The program was generally stable and largely menu-driven.
-Some developers at Ad Lib, Inc. must have spend a lot of time on user-interface design.
+They released Ad Lib Visual Composer, a software package that made it possible to visually create and edit ROL files.
+Primitive by today's standards, but unlike most niche software released back then, it was very easy to use, with an impressive 2-color CGA menu-driven GUI.
 The program required music theory knowledge to make the best of it.
 Also, entering instrument changes, pitch and volume events, which had to be done by entering values manually on the PC keyboard, required some skill.

-In conclusion, composing music with Visual Composer was quite a time consuming process, but resulting songs could, in the right skilled hands, sound impressive.
+Although there were several shareware programs that could produce ROL files, this was the primary program used to compose those files.
+In the right skilled hands, excellent sounding songs could be produced in this simple, binary, format.

 ### Origin of ROL files